conway1521/ali_website/content/authors/admin/_index.md

 title: Alessandro Conway
 email: alessandro.conway@gmail.com
 ---
 I am a recent graduate in Economics from Sciences Po (Paris)'s Doctoral School, where I attended as a Fulbright Scholar.
 I focused on macroeconomics and inequality, learning to model economies that are informed by a population's wealth distribution using advanced computation.
-Through these studies I developed a strong quantitative skillset along with a keen interdisciplinary outlook.
-My goal is to use these for informing policy that seeks to improve socio-economic outcomes in the community around me, especially those most vulnerable.
+My goal is to use these for informing policy which improves socio-economic outcomes in the community around me, especially those most vulnerable.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.